mrpayne207/cs50labs/functions/README.md

 Make sure to test your program with different numbers.

 Got it?
 Great!
-You can complete the optional part 4, or skip to the bottom to submit your work.
+You can complete the optional part 4 in the enxt step, or continue straight to submitting your work.

+{% next %}

 ### Part 4 (optional): Find the Hypotenuse

+#### This part is optional!
+You can press next below to submit your work on problems 1-3.

 Did you notice how the last problem computed the sum of two sides of a triangle?
 Let's finish it off by computing c in Pythagorean's Theorem, a<sup>2</sup> + b<sup>2</sup> = c<sup>2</sup>.
 All that is left is to take the square root of total from the last problem.
 To do part 4: